-Fiscal Year 2017 proved to be a promising year on the economic front.
-The City believes its revenue base within the General Fund is showing not only stabilization, but also providing growth opportunities within the Property and Sales Tax categories.
+Fiscal Year 2018 proved to be a promising year on the economic front.
+The City believes its revenue base within the General Fund is showing not only stabilization, but also providing growth opportunities within the Property, Sales Tax and Use Tax categories.
 This has allowed the City to provide modest employee adjustments, which is a positive occurrence after a few years of salary freezes.
-However, the City still must be focused on cost containment efforts in order to meet fiscal priorities and service requirements to its residents and further prepare the City for long-term financial health and stability.
-Certain cost containment efforts begun in 2008 are continuing through the current year.
-Select vacant positions were carefully evaluated, approved and filled only when essential.
-Insurance benefits are still subject to cost controls; planned studies have been deferred; contractual expenditures are being controlled; and capital purchases were deferred, when possible.
+However, the City still must be focused on cost containment and sustainability efforts in order to meet fiscal priorities and service requirements to its residents and further prepare the City for long-term financial health and stability.
+Certain cost containment efforts begun in 2008 and are continuing through the current year.
+Staff will continue to evaluate and monitor salary and non-salary budgets throughout 2019 to ensure the City sustainability efforts are met.